betinho89/sublime-sourcegear-vault/README.md

 ## Common problems

-1. Vault path not found, in windows the path need have double slashes `\\`.
+1. Vault path not found, in Windows the path need have double slashe `\\`.
 2. Add "vault.exe" to the list of allowed applications in your antivirus.

 ## License